sinclairtarget/aweigh/README.md

 Zig.

-Aweigh parses an input MyST file, adds the anchor emoji (⚓) to the beginning of the link text for any link node found in the AST, then renders the AST to stdout as HTML.
+Aweigh parses an input MyST file, adds the anchor emoji (⚓) to the beginning of the link text for all link nodes found in the AST, then renders the AST to stdout as HTML.

-Check out [main.zig](./src/main.zig) for comments explaining all the relevant pieces of the code.
+Check out [main.zig](./src/main.zig) for comments explaining all the relevant pieces.

 ## Usage
 Given this file, named `post.md`: